supertestnet/blind-sig-js/README.md

 - A pair of multisig transactions that lock some ecash to a multisig and then use multiple signatures to redeem it

 # Acknowledgements
-All I did was take [this code](https://github.com/gandlafbtc/cashu-crypto-js) written by Gandlaf BTC and ran it through webpack to make it work in the browser, then nag Calle til he helped me debug why my test transactions weren't working
+All I did was, I took [this code](https://github.com/gandlafbtc/cashu-crypto-js) written by Gandlaf BTC and ran it through webpack to make it work in the browser.
+Then I nagged Calle til he helped me debug why my test transactions weren't working

 So all thanks should be directed to them